MTelford/TM470/README.md

 `python3 main.py`

 Addtionally, we can dockerize the application and run it as a container.
-First we need to ensure we are using minikubes docker daemon by doing:
+First, if we want to run the container in k8s we need to ensure we are using minikubes docker daemon by doing:

 `eval $(minikube docker-env)`

+Otherwise we can skip that step.

 Then we can dockerize the application using the follow commands from the project root: